CYLeung12/SortManager/README.md

 ### Model: sorter package

-It includes the following classes:
+Includes the following classes:
-* BubbleSorter - consist of methods to execute bubble sort
+* BubbleSorter - consists of methods to execute bubble sort
-* MergeSorter - consist of methods to execute merge sort
+* MergeSorter - consists of methods to execute merge sort
-* TreeSorter - consist of methods to execute binary tree sort
+* TreeSorter - consists of methods to execute binary tree sort
 * Sorter - an interface implemented by all sorter

 ### View: view package

-It includes the class:
+Includes the class:
 * DisplayManager - responsible for printing messages, as well as taking and validating user inputs.

 ### Controller: start package

-It includes the following classes:
+Includes the following classes:
-* App - main method
+* App - holds the main method
-* SorterFactory - factory method to return an sorter object
+* SorterFactory - has factory method to return an sorter object
 * SortLoader - for kick-starting the sorting and generating a randomised array

-Apart from the three packages mentioned above, this program also has two packages holding helping tools.
-They are "logging" package and "exception" package.
+Apart from the three packages mentioned above, this program also has two packages holding the helping tools:
+"logging" package and "exception" package.